kalpanasingh/rat-tools/FitCoordination/EnergyRThetaFunctional/README.md

 - [-p]: Particle type to use ... see generator documentation for available particles (default = 'e-')
 - [-s]: Scintillator Material to use (default = labppo_scintillator)

-This method first runs the ProduceData.py script, which generates a set of rootfiles (one for each energy/position combination) of 500 events each.
-Each one takes roughly 1 to 1.5 hours to complete, depending mainly on the scintillator material being used in the simulation.
+This method first runs the ProduceData.py script, which generates a set of rootfiles (one for each energy/position) of 1000 events each.
-Once this is done, the AnalyseData.py script automatically begins - this takes between 1-2 hours to complete.
+Once this is done, the AnalyseData.py script automatically begins.
-The coordination results are written to screen - there will be a complete RATDB entry that should be placed in the FIT_ENERGY_LOOKUP.ratdb located in rat/data, replacing any existing entry with the same index.
+The coordination results are written to screen - there will be a complete RATDB entry that should be placed in the FIT_ENERGY_RTHETA_FUNCTIONAL.ratdb located in rat/data, replacing any existing entry with the same index.

-** NOTE: the standard method of coordination takes upwards of 3 days to complete, since the rootfiles are generated one after the other, so it is strongly advised that the user perform the coordination on a batch system using the 2nd method below.

 -------------------------

 2) batch method, which needs to be invoked differently from the standard method:
-- copy this entire folder to a location with around 5GB of free disk-space
-- navigate into this new folder, and run the command:

-    python ProduceData.py [options]
+- Run the fitcoordinate function as above with a -b option to run on a batch farm (and with an extra -d option if you need to produce data in a different location with extra disk space):

+    ./fitcoordinate -b [batch.config] -d [destination] EnergyRThetaFunctional

 The options for this script are: [-g], [-l], [-p] and [-s] as specified above, as well as:
 - [-b]: Batch configuration file ... absolute location
+- [-d]: Destination of output files.

 There already exists a basic "batch.config" file in the "FitCoordination" folder.
 However, users may specify their own configuration using that file as a template, and then provide the filename of their new configuration file here.

 - once the production script is complete (i.e. all rootfiles have been generated), the analysis script will NOT begin automatically - it must be run by the user.
-To do this, while still in this folder, run the command:
+To do this, while still in this folder (or, if -d was used, in the folder [destination]/EnergyRThetaFunctional), run the command:

     python AnalyseData.py [options]

-The only applicable options for this script are [-b], [-i] and [-s] as described above, and it takes roughly 30 minutes to complete.
+The only applicable options for this script are [-i] and [-s] as described above.
-The coordination results are written to the Batch logfile - there will be a complete RATDB entry that should be placed in the FIT_ENERGY_LOOKUP.ratdb located in rat/data, replacing any existing entry with the same index.
+The coordination results will be printed to screen, there will be a complete RATDB entry that should be placed in the FIT_ENERGY_RTHETA_FUNCTIONAL.ratdb located in rat/data, replacing any existing entry with the same index.

 -------------------------

-The Utilities script contains the following functions that can be used to get extra information about the Nhits vs. Energy vs. Position relations:
+The Utilities script contains the following functions that can be used to get extra information about the H vs Energy relationship:
-- PlotNHitsPerPosition(material): return a set of Nhits vs. Position plots (one for each Energy)
-- PlotNHitsPerEnergy(material): return a set of Nhits vs. Energy plots (one for each Position)
+- CompareMaps(material): plot a comparison of H vs energy from the functional form to the simulated data.

 To run these functions, first run the ProduceData script as described above, and then do the following: